codebotx/cbrtl/content/posts/qtree.md

 The root node is the image.
 Each node is the average value of all its children's pixel values.
 The tree is recursively subdivided until each leaf node is a single pixel.
 The tree is then traversed to compress the image.
 The tree is traversed again to decompress the image.

+### Member Functions

+Our quadtree has the following member functions:
+- **compressImageData** : compresses the image data.
+Takes the image data and the compression factor as the input and returns the quadtree.
+- **createQTreeOfHeight** : curates the quadtree.
+Takes the height of the tree and the bounding box as the input and returns the quadtree.
+- **populate** : populates the quadtree with the pixel values.
+Takes the quadtree and the image data as the input and returns the quadtree.
+- **getRGBValuesFromCoordinates** : returns the pixel value at the given coordinates.
+Takes the quadtree and the coordinates as the input and returns the pixel value.

+### Node

+The QTNODE class represents a node in the quadtree.
+It has the following properties:
+- **x** : x-coordinate of the top-left corner of the bounding box.
+- **y** : y-coordinate of the top-left corner of the bounding box.
+- **w** : width of the bounding box.
+- **h** : height of the bounding box.
+- **children** : array of four children.
+- **rgb** : pixel value of the node.

+Functions:

+- **draw** : draws the node.
+Takes the canvas context as the input and returns nothing.
+- **insert**: inserts a node into the quadtree.
+Takes the quadtree and the node as the input and returns the quadtree.
+- **drawAtHeight**: draws the nodes at a given height.
+Takes the canvas context, the height of the tree, and the current height as the input and returns nothing.
+- **draw**: draws the nodes.
+Takes the canvas context and the height of the tree as the input and returns nothing.
+- **reveal**: reveals the nodes.
+Takes the canvas context and the height of the tree as the input and returns nothing.
+- **computeAverageColor**: computes the average color of the node.
+Takes the quadtree and the image data as the input and returns the pixel value.

 ## Demonstration

 {{< rawhtml >}}